JonathanVusich/sinter-lang/README.md

 let trait_bounds = List::<Loggable + Serializable>::new();
 let unions = List::<str | i64 | f64>::new();
 ```

-Using a generic type allows specialized code to be generated for each
-concrete type which improves performance at the expense of compile time
-code generation.

-Using a trait reference allows dynamic dispatch, but has the limitation of being compatible
-only with reference classes.
-Inline classes do not contain runtime type information and thus
-cannot be used for dynamic dispatch.

 ### Defining classes and instances